-U.S. federal income tax laws provide for a variety of retirement plans offering tax benefits.
+The federal tax laws provide for a variety of retirement plans offering tax benefits.
 These plans may be funded with shares of the Funds or with certain other investments.
 The plans include H.R.
 10 (Keogh) plans for self-employed individuals and partnerships, individual retirement accounts (IRAs), corporate pension trust and profit sharing plans, including 401(k) plans, and retirement plans for public school systems and certain tax-exempt organizations.